 To build a great product, you’ve got to understand your customers.
 At Slack, we work with our customers through every step of product development.
 I meet with customers often to better understand their needs and am active with many of our accounts.

-For many of our accounts, we use Slack Connect—the secure communications environment that lets you move all the conversations with your external partners, clients, vendors and others into Slack—to work directly with our customers in a channel shared between our organizations.
-Instead of wading through layers of the customers’ organization to pass on a simple message—something that could take days with an email chain—I can pop into the shared channel to communicate.
+For many of our accounts, we use Slack Connect – the secure communications environment that lets you move all the conversations with your external partners, clients, vendors and others into Slack – to work directly with our customers in a channel shared between our organisations.
+Instead of wading through layers of the customers’ organisation to pass on a simple message – something that could take days with an email chain – I can pop into the shared channel to communicate.

-Related content: If you want help setting up Slack Connect channels with your customers this way, please reach out to our customer experience concierge.
+Related content: If you want help with setting up Slack Connect channels with your customers this way, please get in touch with our customer experience concierge.

 Empower your teams

 The modern workplace is changing before our eyes.
 We have to keep our teams engaged, aligned and nimble, while at the same time staying focused on innovation.
-I want my team all pointed toward the same goals, while making sure information is transparent so they can figure out the best route to get there.
+I want my team all pointed towards the same goals, while making sure that information is transparent so that they can figure out the best route to get there.

-Slack has become my most important tool to empower the product organization.
-I use it to eliminate unnecessary meetings, to communicate within and across teams, to make information broadly accessible, and to engage our customers in the product development process.
-To get the most out of Slack, I leverage the power of Slack channels, Slack Connect, custom workflows, and integrations with external tools.
+Slack has become my most important tool to empower the product organisation.
+I use it to eliminate unnecessary meetings, to communicate within and across teams, to make information broadly accessible and to engage our customers in the product development process.
+To get the most out of Slack, I leverage the power of Slack channels, Slack Connect, custom workflows and integrations with external tools.
 Having come from a world of email prior to joining Slack, I’ve found this a transformative and empowering experience, and I can’t imagine going back.